 Sometimes vomiting can be a sure sign of a serious illness.
 According to the American Kennel Club, some types of symptoms can mean that your dog needs immediate vet attention, so keep your eyes on alert within the first 24 hours.
-Here are a few at home tips to treat and care for a vomiting dog.
-It is important to show your dog some tender loving care.

 1. Enforce a Food Fast